-- Staff must immediately tell their supervisor or supervisors, at any site where that staff member works, if either of the following applies: - o If they have worked at or are working at a site (including but not limited to the sites to which this Order applies), where there is a confirmed COVID-19 outbreak.

-- o If they have: - Symptoms of COVID-19, - Been exposed to any individual with suspected, probable or confirmed COVID-19 (including if a close or household contact has been told to self isolate, but has not been offered COVID-19 testing), or - Been tested for COVID-19 - This disclosure is mandatory, for the purposes of protecting the health and safety of the disclosing staff member, other staff as well the health and safety of the residents. - Mandated disclosure cannot be used by an operator as the sole reason to dismiss a staff (e.g., lay off or fire); however, staff may be subject to work restrictions (e.g., may be asked not to work or work only at one site, etc.), depending on exposure and a risk assessment. - Operators must immediately inform staff that disclosing exposure to COVID-19 to the facility is required and will not result in dismissal or job loss. - Operators will notify all residents, staff and families if there is a probable or confirmed outbreak (as per definitions above).
+- Staff must immediately tell their supervisor if either of the following applies: - o If they have worked at or are working at a site (including but not limited to the sites to which this Order applies), where: - There is a confirmed COVID-19 outbreak. - o If they have: - Symptoms of COVID-19, - Been exposed to any individual with suspected, probable or confirmed COVID-19 (including if a close or household contact has been told to self isolate, but has not been offered COVID19 testing), or - Been tested for COVID-19 - This disclosure is mandatory, for the purposes of protecting the health and safety of the disclosing staff member, other staff as well the health and safety of the residents. - Mandated disclosure cannot be used by an operator as the sole reason to dismiss a staff (e.g., lay off or fire); however, staff may be subject to work restrictions (e.g., may be asked not to work or work only at one site, etc.), depending on exposure and a risk assessment. - Operators must immediately inform staff that disclosing exposure to COVID-19 to the facility is required and will not result in dismissal or job loss. - Operators will notify all residents, staff and families if there is a probable or confirmed outbreak (as per definitions above).
 Operators will notify staff if there is a suspected outbreak (as per definition above).